openstack-archive/networking-ovn/doc/source/faq.rst

 FAQ
 ===

-**Q: Why does networking-ovn implement a Neutron core plugin instead of a ML2 mechanism driver?**

-The primary benefit of using ML2 is to support multiple mechanism drivers.
-OVN does not currently support a deployment model that would benefit from the use of ML2.

 **Q: Does OVN support DVR or distributed L3 routing?**

 DVR (Distributed Virtual Router) is typically used to refer to a specific